elkadeem/azure-docs/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-reportviewer.md

 1. In the **References** folder, click the Microsoft.ReportViewer.Common assembly so that its properties appear in the Properties pane.
 2. In the Properties pane, set **Copy Local** to True.
 3. Repeat steps 1 and 2 for Microsoft.ReportViewer.WebForms.
+4. Copy **Microsoft.ReportViewer.ProcessingObjectModel.DLL** From GAC.
+5. Add **Microsoft.ReportViewer.ProcessingObjectModel.DLL** as reference to your project and Repeat step 2 and 3.

 ### To get ReportViewer Language Pack
 1. Install the appropriate Microsoft Report Viewer 2012 Runtime redistributable package from [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=317386).